Last Updated on July 5, 2026 by Daniel Globe

 What Were the Main Stops on the Way to Sinai?

-On their way to Sinai, the Israelites made several key stops that shaped the journey both practically and spiritually.
-You can trace the route through places that taught dependence, courage, and freedom.
-Succoth came first, and its Succoth significance lies in being the first campsite after Egypt, where they organized as a people on Day 9.
-By Day 15, they reached the Straits of Tiran, standing at the edge of the Red Sea crossing.
-That crossing became the bold line between slavery and liberation.
+On the way to Sinai, the Israelites are described making several key stops that shaped the journey both practically and spiritually.
+Succoth came first — the first campsite after Egypt, where the people organized on Day 9.
+By Day 15, they’re said to have reached the area near the Red Sea crossing, the dramatic line between slavery and liberation.

 - Succoth: first camp and first breath of freedom